Lav-Singh/Robust-Control-for-Twin-Hull-USV/README.md

 Follow the instructions from the VRX wiki to launch a simulation using our customised URDF Launch the package as you would a normal ROS package

+All the libraries used in this project can be obtained from PyPI.
+Simply install the missing packages using pip.

-If adapting for another model, making use of the matlab code can be helpful to find the gain matrix and adjust Leunberger poles
+If adapting for another model, making use of the matlab code can be helpful to find the gain matrix and adjust Leunberger poles.